pandaproject/panda/docs/ssl.rst

 Installing your certificate
 ===========================

-Once you've got a key and certificate you'll need to install them in the correct location:
+Once you've purchased or created a certificate you'll need to install both it and your signing key in the correct location:

 .. code-block:: bash